JonathanCosico/ManySearchOnePlaylist/README.md

 Converts a CSV file into a spotify playlist

 # How to use
+SETUP:
+1. create a spotify developer account using personal spotify account
+2. create a project and store, in a .txt file, Client ID on the first line and Client Secret on the second line (mine was named "spotifyCreds.txt")
+3. Go to "EDIT SETTINGS" and under "Redirect URIs" add the url http://localhost:8000
+4. Go to "USERS AND ACCESS" to allow your account to access your app

 This program is executed via command line.
-Give the program the path to your CSV file.
+Give the program the path to your file.
 ```python
 > python main.py -i <inputFile>
 ```